airblockai/docs/pages/javascript_sdk/default_web2_events.md

 ```

 ### Device Fingerprint
 The SDK generates and sends device `fingerprint` event at the start of each session.
+The SDK uses [fingerprintjs](https://github.com/fingerprintjs/fingerprintjs) library to generate device fingerprint.
+To learn more, see [code](https://github.com/airblockai/js-sdk/blob/main/packages/core/src/browser-client.ts#L98).

+To disable fingerprinting, see [Configuration](config.md).

 ```js
 {